zdimension/blog/_drafts/everyone-gets-bidirectional-bfs-wrong.md

 Even for graphs that contain cycles, such as the cities one, all nodes will be visited exactly once, because the algorithms keep a set of visited nodes to avoid visiting the same node multiple times.

+Both of these algorithms have their uses, the DFS for example can be used to efficiently detect cycles or solve mazes.

 ## Finding Paths

 As surprising as it may be, there is actually a quite simple algorithm to find the shortest path between two nodes in a graph: the BFS.